Afroasiatic languages: Name

 The term Hamito-Semitic has largely fallen out of favor among linguists writing in English, but is still frequently used in the scholarship of various other languages, such as German.
 Several issues with the label Hamito-Semitic have led many scholars to abandon the term and criticize its continued use.
 One common objection is that the Hamitic component inaccurately suggests that a monophyletic "Hamitic" branch exists alongside Semitic.
-In addition, Joseph Greenberg has argued that Hamitic possesses racial connotations, and that "Hamito-Semitic" overstates the centrality of the Semitic languages within the family.
+In addition, Joseph Greenberg has argued that Hamitic possesses racial connotation, and that "Hamito-Semitic" overstates the centrality of the Semitic languages within the family.
 By contrast, Victor Porkhomovsky suggests that the label is simply an inherited convention, and does not imply a duality of Semitic and "Hamitic" any more than Indo-European implies a duality of Indic and "European".
 Because of its use by several important scholars and in the titles of significant works of scholarship, the total replacement of Hamito-Semitic is difficult.

 While Greenberg ultimately popularized the name "Afroasiatic" in 1960, it appears to have been coined originally by Maurice Delafosse, as French afroasiatique, in 1914.
 The name refers to the fact that it is the only major language family with large populations in both Africa and Asia.
-Due to concerns that "Afroasiatic" could imply the inclusion of all languages spoken across Africa and Asia, the name "Afrasian" (afrazijskije) was proposed by Igor Diakonoff in 1980.
+Due to concerns that "Afroasiatic" could imply the inclusion of all languages spoken across Africa and Asia, the name "Afrasian" (афрази́йский) was proposed by Igor Diakonoff in 1980.
 At present it predominantly sees use among Russian scholars.

-The names Lisramic—based on the Afroasiastic root *lis- ("tongue") and the Egyptian word rmṯ ("person")—and Erythraean—referring to the core area around which the languages are spoken, the Red Sea—have also been proposed.
+The names Lisramic—based on the Afroasiatic root *lis- ("tongue") and the Egyptian word rmṯ ("person")—and Erythraean—referring to the core area around which the languages are spoken, the Red Sea—have also been proposed.